typestreamio/typestream/docs/docs/concepts/components.md

 1. The scanner converts the source code into tokens.
 2. The parsers converts tokens into AST (abstract syntax tree).
-3. The semantic analyser type checks the data pipeline and in the process. enriches the AST and with type information, producing an "enhanced AST".
+3. The semantic analyzer type checks the data pipeline and enriches the AST and with type information, producing an "enhanced AST".
 4. The compiler packages the "enhanced AST" into a program (list of statements + graph data pipeline).